 Sviraj is a traditional Balkan tambura ensemble based in Steelton, PA.
 In December 2020, they spoke with folklorist Amy Skillman about being part of a tight-knit immigrant community that’s passionate about its traditions, particularly its music and dance.

-Sviraj is pronounced SVEE-rrye with a rolled R.
+The band’s name, Sviraj, is pronounced SVEE-rrye with a rolled R.

-The Foundation of a Culture
+The foundation of a culture

 At the heart of the tambura group Sviraj is a boyhood friendship that goes back more than 40 years — a boyhood filled with the music of the tambura musicians, the tamburaši of Steelton, Pennsylvania, just south of Harrisburg.
 Tambura, the musical genre, refers to tamburitza, a family of lute-like stringed instruments ranging in size and tone from the low-voiced bass to the higher-octave prim.